Skip to main content

 GraphQL Web UI

 In your browser, visit the URL that your local GraphQL server is listening on.
-You will see a simple UI that you can use to easily interact with your data: GraphQL Web UI
+You will see a simple UI that you can use to easily interact with your data.
+This UI allows you to run queries by simply writing data queries inside of the editor you see below and pressing the "Play" button to see the results of the query:

 Queries